coffee-chris/WebAssembly_Examples/README.md

 ## Installation
 Download or clone the repository.

-The respository consists of 5 seperate projects, which each can be build seperatly by executing the build.sh script:
+It consists of 5 seperate projects, which each can be build seperatly by executing the build.sh script.
+Each project has the same or a similar structure:

+├── ProjectName
+│   ├── src
+│   │   ├── main.c
+│   │
+│   └── web
+│       ├── app.js
+│       ├── build
+│       │   ├── build.sh
+│       └── index.html

+In order to execute a build script type:
 ```bash
 ./build.sh
 ```
+After execution, the build directory will contain the compiled files.

-Before you can execute the script, you first must add Emscripten to your PATH, if you haven't done so already:
+Before you can execute the script however, you must first add Emscripten to your **PATH**, if you haven't done so already:
 ```bash
 cd emsdk
 source emsdk_env.sh
 ```

-After the build process finished, you can host the html file from a local http server, in order to start the application.
+After the build process has finished, you can host the HTML file from a local http server, in order to start the application.

 ## Description
 As already mentioned, the repository consists of 5 seperate projects.
-The following chapters give a quick overview on what to expect from the project and what it's main features are.
+The following chapters gives a quick overview on what to expect from the projects and what their main features are.

 ### HelloWorld
-This is just a basic hello world application.
+This is a basic hello world application.
 It uses Emscripten to auto generate Javascript as well as HTML.
-The C code the app uses simple prints a hello world to the console.
+The C code the app uses simply prints a hello world to the console.

 ### Calculator
 The calculator project demonstrates how you can call functions written in C out of Javascript, using [ccall](https://emscripten.org/docs/api_reference/preamble.js.html?highlight=ccall#ccall).
 It also uses the [emscripten.h library](https://emscripten.org/docs/api_reference/emscripten.h.html?highlight=emscripten_keepalive#compiling), to keep functions alive during compilation.